-Do not ignore any opportunity to interact with your prospects.
+Do not ignore any opportunity to interact with interested ones.
 But don’t just contact them to sell your event.
 You should aim to create an expert brand helpful to your target audience.
 With this in mind, assume that your mission is to create relations by helping your audience and curating valuable information.

 Don’t hesitate to take part in discussions where someone criticizes your event or straight up talks bad about your brand.
 Try to understand that person and reach out to them.
 I do realize how difficult it sometimes is to hold back your emotions but remember: the Internet will take everything but it will forget nothing.
 Your quest is to build a friendly brand, not a hostile one.

 No matter the techniques you employ to market the event you organize, do not expect immediate results.
 Instant solutions rarely work because building a brand and its recognition is a lengthy process.
-A great example is one of CONREGO customers - Everest360 agency.
+A great example is one of CONREGO customers using our conference management system implementation service - Everest360 agency.

 Anna Baranek, the Project Manager for CYBERSEC Forum organized by Everest360 for Krakow’s Kosciuszko Institute, says: